Dylan-Israel/ultimate-coding-resources/README.md

 <h1>Ultimate Coding Resources List</h1>
 <p>A collection of the best resources for programming, web development, computer science and more.</p>

-<small>DISCLAIMER: it is worth mentioning that less than 5% of resources included have affiliate links or items
+<small>DISCLAIMER: it is worth mentioning that a portion of resources (mainly courses and books) included have affiliate links or items
   mentioned are projects I have built that I directly benefit from their sale or use.</small>

 <details open>